 In any state, there are not one but two distinct court systems: state courts and federal courts.
-The vast majority of cases - over 95 percent - are handled by the state courts.
+More than 95 percent of cases are handled by the state courts.
 The great bulk of legal business - traffic offenses, divorce, wills and estates, buying and selling property - is handled by the state courts, because all of these areas are governed primarily by state laws.
 (Colorado also has municipal courts that handle cases such as local code enforcement and minor traffic offenses, and these courts are not part of the state court system).